U.S. to boost tariffs on Airbus planes Wednesday, adding pressure on airlines

 “It’s important to keep in mind that the WTO determined the EU’s massive illegal subsidies to Airbus cost our aerospace companies and workers hundreds of billions of dollars in lost revenue,” said the spokesman.

-EU Trade Commissioner Phil Hogan had hoped to meet with U.S. Trade Representative Robert Lighthizer during a visit this week, but the trip was canceled amid concerns about the pandemic.
+EU Trade Commissioner Phil Hogan was due in Washington this week and had hoped to meet with U.S. Trade Representative Robert Lighthizer, but the visit was canceled amid concerns about the pandemic.

 The tariffs do not affect aircraft built by Airbus at its plant in Mobile, Alabama, which is building six aircraft in the A320 series a month, with plans to bolster production to seven planes a month by early 2021, an Airbus spokesman said.

-The state of Washington, home to Boeing’s commercial aircraft production facilities, last week moved to formally repeal an aerospace tax break that benefited Boeing and avert looming EU tariffs on U.S. goods.
+The state of Washington, home to Boeing’s aircraft production facilities, last week moved to formally repeal an aerospace tax break that benefited U.S. planemaker Boeing and avert looming EU tariffs on U.S. goods.

-Boeing said the move would bring the United States into compliance with WTO rules, but Airbus said it marked only “initial steps” toward resolving the transatlantic dispute.

-Reporting by Andrea Shalal and David Lawder, writing by Andrea Shalal; editing by Heather Timmons, Dan Grebler and Cynthia Osterman
+At the time, Boeing said the move would bring the United States into compliance with WTO rules, but Airbus said it marked only “initial steps” toward resolving the longstanding transatlantic dispute.
+(Reporting by Andrea Shalal and David Lawder, writing by Andrea Shalal; editing by Heather Timmons and Dan Grebler)